joshi27s/Yield-Curve-Modeling/README.md

 # Yield-Curve-Modeling

 In this research, I have forecasted the yield curve using the dynamic Nelson Siegel model proposed by Dielbold and Li (2006).
-The files contains MATLAB codes, results and explanations.
 This is work in progress.

 Synopsis of the Analysis